ssinyagin/gerty/doc/gerty_device_attributes.markdown

 * __XXX.path__: store the action results in a given directory, instead of the one specified by *output.default-path*

-* __XXX.postprocess__: if defined, expected to have a name of a Perl module which is called to process the results of the action.
+* __+XXX.postprocess-handlers__: if defined, expected to have a list of Perl module names which are called to process the results of the action.

 * __admin-mode__: if set to true value, the command handler tries to enter into administrative mode (*enable* in Cisco terms).